Derek Lowe: Minor leagues

+He spent the next several years advancing through the minor leagues, pitching for the Class A Short Season Bellingham Mariners in 1992, Single-A Riverside Pilots in 1993, then spending two years in Double-A, with the Jacksonville Suns in 1994 and Port City Roosters in 1995.
+He pitched for Port City the Triple-A Tacoma Rainiers in 1996.
+He was a starting pitcher in the minors.
+He also pitched in the Arizona Fall League in 1993.
+Baseball America ranked him as a top 100 prospect in 1993 and 1994.

+Major leagues

 Lowe made his major league debut on April 26, 1997, working 3 2/3 innings in relief against the Toronto Blue Jays.
 He made his first major league start on May 27 against the Minnesota Twins, giving up four runs in five innings.
 His first career win came on June 6 against the Detroit Tigers, pitching 5 1/3 innings and giving up 3 runs in the Mariners' 6–3 victory.

-Seattle, however, was desperate for immediate bullpen help, and packaged Lowe and catcher Jason Varitek into a deal with the Boston Red Sox for Heathcliff Slocumb.
-The trade on July 31 by Mariner's vice president Woody Woodward is considered one of the most lopsided in MLB history.
+Seattle, however, was desperate for immediate bullpen help and traded Lowe and catcher Jason Varitek to the Boston Red Sox for reliever Heathcliff Slocumb.
+The trade on July 31, orchestrated by Mariners' general manager Woody Woodward, is considered one of the worst trades in franchise history.